w3c/wot/WG/charter.md

 ### Bindings to common protocols

 This work item will define how common protocols can be used to convey messages for registering and unregistering proxies, event notifications, property and metadata updates, action invocations and responses.
 The set of protocols should include HTTP, WebSockets, and CoAP as a minimum, and may include MQTT, MQTT-SN, XMPP and AMQP.
-The work item will include guidance on security and privacy considerations, and may be split into separate specifications for each protocol.
+The work item may be split into separate specifications for each protocol.

 ## Milestones